Dalton Schultz: 2023 season

 On March 24, 2023, Schultz signed a one-year contract as a free agent with the Houston Texans.
 He was used sparingly during the first four weeks of the season as a backup, but eventually became a trusted target for rookie quarterback C. J. Stroud, contributing to him earning the NFL Offensive Rookie of the Year award.

 In Week 6 against the New Orleans Saints, Schultz became the third player in franchise history to score a touchdown in three consecutive games.
 Three weeks later against the Tampa Bay Buccaneers, he had 10 receptions for 130 yards and one touchdown, becoming the second tight end in club history to record at least 8 catches and 100 receiving yards in a single game (Owen Daniels was the first).
 Schultz was declared inactive in Weeks 13 and 14 with a hamstring injury, while being replaced with Brevin Jordan.

 Schultz finished the season with 59 receptions (second in franchise history for a tight end) for 635 yards and five touchdowns in 15 games and eight starts.

 2024 season

 On March 8, 2024, Schultz signed a three-year, $36 million contract extension with the Texans.
 His production suffered a decline compared to the previous season, with his receiving yards, touchdowns, and average yards per catch decreasing despite playing in two more games.
-He appeared in 17 games with 13 starts, while collecting 53 receptions for 532 yards and 2 touchdowns.
+He appeared in 17 games with 13 starts, while collecting 53 receptions for 532 yards and two touchdowns.

+2025–present

+Schultz made 17 appearances (including six starts) for the Texans during the 2025 campaign, recording 82 receptions for 777 yards and three touchdowns.

+On March 10, 2026, Schultz agreed to a one-year, $12.6 million contract extension with Houston.